KevValue/brb/README.md

 Eager to learn, curious to explore possiblities, when I face a problem, I'm ready to tackle it and overcome the "have I seen this before" moment and--hopefully--make it better then it was for others.
 Another big plus is smooth coms with cross-functional teams, a vital part of successful development.

 ## For the reader
 This repository showcases my progress in taking the project from development to deployment.
+I have had previous extensive experience, but this repository only contains my latest forward work.
 If there's any way I can assist or collaborate with you, feel free to reach out via direct message.
 **Im currently seeking an internship role as of this commit**

 ## Content